 -If snow trucks or emergency vehicles are out on roadways, move over and give them plenty of space to work.

 The Maine car accident attorneys at Peter Thompson & Associates want to wish everyone a safe and Happy Thanksgiving.
-If you or a loved one are seriously or fatally injured in a car accident in Bangor, Portland or throughout Maine, call for a free consultation to discuss the details surrounding your case.
+If you or a loved one are seriously or fatally injured in a car accident in Bangor, Portland or throughout Maine, call for a consultation to discuss the details surrounding your case.
 Call 1-800-917-1784 to speak with an attorney today.

 Winter storm bears down on Maine, by David Carkhuff, The Portland Daily Sun.

 AAA Projects 42.5 Million Americans Will Travel This Thanksgiving, Four Percent More Than Last Year, by Cynthia Brough, AAA News Room.